Neko-Nik-Org/NIKL-Core/README.md

 ## 🚀 Features

-- ✅ Clean, Python-like syntax
+- ✅ Clean, minimal syntax
+- ✅ Lightweight, fast, and efficient
+- ✅ Built-in support for **package management**
 - ✅ Concurrency with `spawn` and `wait`
 - ✅ Async execution using a Rust-based async runtime (`tokio`)
 - ✅ Built-in networking and automation primitives